Chart Color Schemes

 The level of general health in Gray is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Gray demonstrates above-average health outcomes with prevalence of common health conditions low among the general population, though higher than the national average across older, at-risk cohorts.
-The rate of private health cover is approximately 53% of the total population (~1,801 people), leading that of the average SA2 area but slightly lower than Greater Darwin's 56.4%.
+Gray demonstrates above-average health outcomes with prevalence of common health conditions low among its general population but higher than the national average among older, at-risk cohorts.
+The rate of private health cover is approximately 53% of the total population (~1,801 people), slightly leading that of the average SA2 area.

-The most common medical conditions are asthma and arthritis, impacting 7.6 and 6.7% of residents respectively, while 72.5% declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
-The area has 10.6% of residents aged 65 and over (359 people), which is higher than the 7.5% in Greater Darwin.
+This compares to a rate of 57.0% across Greater Darwin.
+The most common medical conditions in the area are asthma and arthritis, impacting 7.6% and 6.7% of residents respectively, while 72.5% of residents declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
+The area has a higher proportion of seniors aged 65 and over at 10.6% (359 people) compared to the 7.5% in Greater Darwin.
 Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health